Ana Kasparian

-Anahit Misak Kasparian (/kəˈspæriən/; born July 7, 1986) is an American progressive political commentator, media host, and journalist.
-She is the main host and a producer of the online news show The Young Turks, having begun working as a fill-in producer for the show in 2007.
+Anahit Misak Kasparian (/kəˈspæriən/; born July 7, 1986) is an American independent political commentator, media host, and journalist.
+She is a host and producer of the online news show The Young Turks, having begun working as a fill-in producer for the show in 2007.
 She also appeared on the television version of the show that aired on Current TV.
-She formerly hosted The Point on the TYT Network and currently co-hosts a Jacobin YouTube show, Weekends with Ana Kasparian and Nando Vila.
+She formerly hosted The Point on the TYT Network and co-hosted a Jacobin YouTube show, Weekends with Ana Kasparian and Nando Vila.

 Early life and education

 Kasparian is the daughter of Armenian immigrant parents.
 Her paternal great-grandparents experienced the Armenian genocide first-hand in 1915.
 She was raised in the Reseda neighborhood of Los Angeles.
 She grew up speaking Armenian as her first language and started kindergarten without being able to speak a word of English.
 She has said watching Sesame Street as a child is what helped her to learn English quickly.
 She danced ballet from the age of three to the age of 19 and performed ballet professionally throughout those years.

-Kasparian graduated from Valley Alternative Magnet High School of Van Nuys in 2004 and California State University, Northridge (CSUN) in 2007 with a Bachelor of Arts in journalism.
-She completed her Master of Political Science in 2010.
+Kasparian graduated from Valley Alternative Magnet High School of Van Nuys in 2004 and California State University, Northridge (CSUN) in 2007 with a bachelor of arts in journalism.
+She completed her master's degree in political science in 2010.